JuliaDynamics/NetworkDynamics.jl/docs/src/index.md

 # Overview

-The key construction is a callable function compatible with the DifferentialEquations.jl calling syntax.
+The key construction is the function [`network_dynamics`](@ref) that takes in two arrays of functions describing the local dynamics on the edges and nodes of a graph `g`, and returns a composite function compatible with the DifferentialEquations.jl calling syntax.

 ```julia